Chat Commands & Cursor-Based Editing

 When Chat Responds vs. Edits

-- Use action words: add, create, write, edit, fix, improve, rewrite
+- Action words: add, create, write, edit, fix, improve, rewrite

-- Use inquiry words: what, why, how, should, could, explain
+- Inquiry words: what, why, how, should, could, explain

 Smart Fill